guigzzz/Sudoku-Solver/README.md

 # Sudoku-Solver
 sudoku solver in C++

-Can solve pretty much anything.
+Can solve any valid sudoku grid.
 It is not efficient, nor fast, but it works.